-We mapped the cumulative impact of human activities on global oceans from 2003 to 2013.
+Previously, we had mapped the yearly cumulative impact of human activities on global oceans from 2003 to 2013.
 We found that our impact is increasing for the majority of the ocean (59%).
 Most of the increase was due to climate change but also from fishing, land-based pollution, and shipping.

 The data from this analysis are available from KNB, with a package for each stressor (link to the KNB package by clicking the “Data package name”).